Getting started guide

-Next, it's time to set up integrations with your PE instance and the source control system where you keep your Puppet code.
+Next, integrate with your Puppet Enterprise (PE) instance and the source control system where you keep your Puppet code.

-- Follow our Integrate with Puppet Enterprise instructions.
+- Follow the instructions to Integrate with Puppet Enterprise.

-You'll now configure a node running a Puppet agent as a job hardware server, where your code will be tested before deployments.
+Configure a node running a Puppet agent to be a job hardware server, where your code is tested before deployments.

 - Install a Puppet agent on the node you plan to use as job hardware.
-See Installing agents in the PE documentation for details.
+Instructions for Installing agents are in the Puppet Enterprise (PE) documentation.

-puppetlabs-cd4pe_jobsmodule, which is required to run Continuous Delivery for PE jobs on your node:
+puppetlabs-cd4pe_jobsmodule from the Forge, which is required to run Continuous Delivery for PE jobs on your node.

 A sample Puppetfile entry:

-- The Puppetfile for the production environment on the PE master that manages the agent node you've selected as job hardware
+- The Puppetfile for the production environment on the PE primary server that manages the agent node you've selected as job hardware.

 - Add the

-- We want this job hardware server to be able to use the pre-built jobs included in Continuous Delivery for PE.
+- The job hardware server must be able to use the pre-built jobs included in Continuous Delivery for PE.
 Since these jobs are Docker-based, you must install and configure Docker on the node.
-See the Installing Docker instructions for details.
+You can find installation files and instructions on the Docker website.

-Finally, tell Continuous Delivery for PE that this node is ready to be
+Tell Continuous Delivery for PE that this node is ready to be used as

 it to a hardware capability.
-Capabilities organize your job hardware
+Capabilities organize your job hardware servers and